mrwweb/clicky-menus/readme.md

 1. Load `clicky-menus.js` anywhere in the DOM and `clicky-menus.css` in the `<head>`.
 2. Put the `clicky-menu` and `no-js` classes on the top-level `<ul>` element containing your menu
+3. Style your menus however you like. `clicky-menus.css` provides the most minimal styles for menu functionality so you can customize the design to your liking.
+[See the demo](https://codepen.io/mrwweb/pen/pXqKZO) for one example of how you could style this, including submenu animations!

 Most of the time, Clicky Menus requires no configuration!